I. General Questions About a Pituitary Tumor or Pituitary

 Endocrinologist.
 If the medications are not taken as directed, serious

-one dose does not fit every patient.
-Any hormone
+dose does not fit every patient.
+Any hormone replacement may

-replacement may require adjustment of the dose based on blood tests,
+require adjustment of the dose based on blood tests, assessment of how

-assessment of how the patient feels and any side effects.
-When
+the patient feels and any side effects.
+When beginning any hormone

 If hormone replacement requires steroid (cortisol) replacement